nicebooks-com/isbn/README.md

 The `Isbn` class is an immutable class representing a valid ISBN-10 or ISBN-13.
-It is an alternate way to access the functionality provided by `IsbnTools`, and offers a convenient way to pass an ISBN number around, guaranteing both its validity and its integrity.
+It is an alternate way to access the functionality provided by `IsbnTools`, and offers a convenient way to pass an ISBN number around, guaranteeing both its validity and its integrity.

 An `Isbn` instance is obtained with the `get()` factory method: